Michigan deal bars LGBT discrimination in state adoptions

 As of 2015, Catholic Charities and Bethany Christian Services were on average doing 25 to 30 percent of the state’s foster care adoptions.

-Under the settlement, the state must enforce non-discrimination provisions in its contracts in cases where an agency accepts a referral but refuses to work with LGBT people interested in foster of adoption any of the children it has accepted.
+Under the settlement, the state must enforce non-discrimination provisions in its contracts in cases where an agency accepts a referral but refuses to work with LGBT people interested in fostering or adopting any of the children it has accepted.